Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Diagnosing Glaucoma

-If your pressure is high (above 21 mmHg (millimeters of mercury), it can be a sign of glaucoma.
+If your pressure is high – above 21 mmHg (millimeters of mercury) – it can be a sign of glaucoma.
 Imaging technology and peripheral vision field tests can also be used to diagnose glaucoma.

-What to Do Immediately After Diagnosis
+What to Do Immediately After You’re Diagnosed with Glaucoma

 Treatments for glaucoma work best when started as early as possible.
 It is important to get regular eye exams to keep track of your eye pressure and ensure that glaucoma is diagnosed as soon as possible.